 Colonoscopy

-A colonoscopy is procedure that can detect changes or abnormalities in the colon and the rectum.
-During a colonoscopy, the physician inserts a long, flexible tube, called a colonoscope into the rectum and moves it up through the large intestine.
-A tiny video camera at the tip of the tube gives doctor a view of the inside of the entire colon.
-The colonoscope is also equipped with tiny tools that allow the physician to remove precancerous polyps or take small samples of tissue for further study.
+A colonoscopy is a procedure that can detect changes or abnormalities in the colon and the rectum.
+During the procedure, the patient will first be sedated.
+The physician will then insert a long, flexible tube, called a colonoscope into the rectum and moves it up through the large intestine.
+A tiny video camera at the tip of the tube gives the doctor a view of the inside of the entire colon.
+The scope is also equipped with tiny tools that allow the physician to remove precancerous polyps or take small samples of tissue for further study.
 By scheduling regular colonoscopies, you can catch colorectal cancer in its earliest, most treatable stages – and even prevent cancer by removing polyps.

 Why Choose Cooper for Your Colonoscopy?

-A colonoscopy is one of the most effective ways to prevent or identify colorectal cancer.
+Colonoscopies are one of the most effective ways to prevent or identify colorectal cancer.
 The sooner these abnormal polyps are identified, the more effective your treatment will be.
-It is recommended that average-risk men and women begin testing at age 45.
+Experts recommend that average-risk men and women begin testing at age 45.

-• If you have a family history of premature colorectal cancer or a history of family cancer syndromes, you may be a high-risk patient.
-Colonoscopy for these patients may be recommended at an earlier age.
+If you have a family history of colorectal cancer or a history of hereditary genetic mutations that increase the risk of colon cancer, you may be a high-risk patient.
+Colonoscopies for these patients may be recommended at an earlier age.
 Consult with your physician to determine the timing that is right for you.

 Most colonoscopies are covered by insurance.
 For men and women without insurance or who are underinsured, free colonoscopies are available through our cancer outreach and screening program.